eug/cuckoo/README.md

 A simple and easy-to-use framework for creating automatons..

+  - Descriptive declarations
   - Finite, Pushdown and Turing machine support.
-  - Descriptive declarations
-  - Implemented with breadth-first search for backtracking
+  - Implemented with breadth-first search for evaluate the three of possibilities

 Build